youssefhamza80/ConnectedVehicles/README.md

 ![Customer APIs and data model](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Customer%20APIs.JPG?raw=true)

-Full REST documentation are available [here](http://localhost:7000/connected_vehicles/customer/swagger-ui/index.html) - assuming all services are running on localhost with default ports -.
+Full REST documentation is available [here](http://localhost:7000/connected_vehicles/customer/swagger-ui/index.html) - assuming all services are running on localhost with default ports -.

 ### Vehicle Service
 This REST service is responsible for handling all vehicle-related CRUD operations.
 It connects to Vehicle DB which is a Mongo DB collection hosted on a cluster provided by [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
 This free NoSQL DB is high available as it's replicated on multiple hosts in the same region.
 However, more advacened scalability and availability options can be provided with paid plans.